Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 800
 - Host:   Required.
 - N/S:    The target area may always be zeroed to indicate no files.
-- Param1: File name page in Data memory.
+- Param1: File name offset in CPU Data memory.
-- Param2: File name offset in page (only bits 7-11 are used).
+- Param2: File name size limit in bytes (including terminating zero).
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

 Finds and fills in the next valid file after the one passed.
 The passed file name does not need to be valid (zero terminated UTF-8 string).
-If there are no files after the given name, fills the area with zeroes (empty string).
+If there are no files after the given name, fills in a zero (empty string indicated by terminator).

 Zero (terminator) at a character position is always the first entry for that position.
 0xFF (which is invalid in a file name) is always the last entry.
 Otherwise the ordering is implementation defined.
 The file name need not be formatted properly (it may even lack a terminator).

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 The return of the kernel task on completion is always 0x8000.